matthewafay/Steam-Army-Men-Series-cnc-ddraw-wrapper-Win11Support/README.md

 ### Common Issues

 **"Steam installation not found"**
-- Ensure Steam is installed and has been run at least once
+- Ensure Steam is installed in the default location (`C:\Program Files (x86)\Steam`)
 - Check that Steam appears in Windows "Add or Remove Programs"
+- If Steam is installed elsewhere, the script may not detect it automatically

 **"Army Men [game] not found"**
 - Verify the selected game is installed via Steam (should show "Installed" in the menu)